Note: the submission deadline for ABMUS2018 has been extended until the 4th of May 2018

 All papers must be submitted through the workshop's EasyChair page:

-- 15 April 2018: deadline for extended abstract submissions
+- 4 May 2018: extended deadline for abstract submissions

 - 31 May 2018: Notification of acceptance following the review process